hw-product/fission-app-docs/app/views/docs/packager/_packager.md

 | Required         | false     |
 | Default value    | 'generic' |

-The `template` directive provides Packager with instructions on which template to use.
+The `template` directive provides Packager with instructions on which Packager template to use.
+Packager templates provide `build` commands (specifically, `commands`:`build` commands; see <a href=#packager-build-commands>Commands</a>
+section, below).

 Available options are as follows:

 * `generic` (default)
-* `erlang`
 * `rails`

+_NOTE: templates provide default behaviors for building common application packages (e.g. building install packages from Ruby on Rails applications).
+Additional templates will become available over time.
+Please contact support for the latest set of available templates._

 #### Commands (`commands`) {#packager-build-commands}